jaiswaladi246/30-Days-Of-DevOps/DAY-z-20.md

   - `tail -n N file_name`: Displays the last N lines of the specified file.
   - `tail -f file_name`: Continuously outputs new lines appended to the file.

-## Here are the top 20 networking commands in Linux:
+## Here are the top 50 networking commands in Linux:

-Sure!
-Here are 50 commonly used networking commands in Linux along with examples:

 1. `ifconfig`: Displays or configures network interfaces.
    Example: `ifconfig eth0`